pmoitaly/BindAPI/README.md

 ---

-## New in 0.9.0.0 Alpha version {#LastVersion}
+## New in 0.9.0.0 Beta version {#LastVersion}
-The 0.9.0.0 Alpha Release 1 version is the working branch from Nov.
-23, 2024.
+- The 0.9.0.0 Beta version branch is the working branch from Dec.
+19, 2024.
+- Full support for indexed properties.
+- New test cases.

+## New in 0.9.0.0 Alpha version
 It is a full rewrite of 0.8 version in order to simplify the interface of attributes and objects

 *New features:*
 - Full code documentation